ThalesGroup/ecoa-ldp/FEATURES.md

       * attribute `fifoSize` in assemblies (see [FIFO queues sizes](#fifo-queues-sizes) below)
     * The following features are supported, but experimental:
       * Multiple executables in an application (make single-executable applications if possible: they are easier to run and to debug)
-      * WarmStart Context.
-API is implemented, but nothing is memorized by the infrastructure.
+.
   * Standard Options
+    * OPTION SUPERVISION (with restrictions; [see below](#non-supported-elements))
     * OPTION INT64
+    * OPTION WARM START CONTEXT (the API is implemented, but no information is kept beween application restarts)
+    * OPTION AUTO START EXTERNAL TASK
-    * OPTION SUPERVISION (with restrictions; [see below](#non-supported-elements))
+    * OPTION UTC TIME

   * Standard Extensions
     * None